Skip to main content

 Porter's Five Forces

-A framework for analyzing industry competition developed by Michael Porter.
+A framework for analyzing industry competition developed by Michael Porter and published in Harvard Business Review in 1979.
 The five forces are: (1) competitive rivalry, (2) threat of new entrants, (3) bargaining power of suppliers, (4) bargaining power of buyers, and (5) threat of substitutes.

 Price Intelligence